home-assistant/developers.home-assistant/docs/core/entity/fan.md

 Preset modes should not include named (manual) speed settings as these should be represented as percentages.

 Manually setting a speed must disable any set preset mode.
-If it is possible to set a percentage speed manually without disabling the preset mode, create a switch or service to represent the mode.
+If it is possible to set a percentage speed manually without disabling the preset mode, create a switch or service action to represent the mode.

 ## Supported features